The Shih Tzu New Year's Resolution Challenge

 Tips for success:

 #1 If you're not thrilled with the current vet, find a new one!
 Disliking or not trusting the vet will prevent you from making and keeping appointments.
-So, if this is happening, make it your objective to ask family, friends, co-workers and neighbors for recommendations.
+So, if this is happening, your objective is to ask family, friends, co-workers, and neighbors for recommendations.
+If that isn't fruitful, it's time to look to Yelp and other review sites and/or contact your local ASPCA for suggestions.

 #2 Tuck away some money each month for vet visits, both unexpected and scheduled.
 Work these visits into your budget so spending the money is already planned.

-#3 Make the appointments and set both reminders and alarms the moment you have the day and time.
+#3 Make the appointments and set both reminders and alarms the moment you know the day and time.

 #4 Start a tradition of bringing your Shih Tzu somewhere special after appointments, so they associate the visits with something nice and you both can look forward to checkup days.
 This could be getting a Puppuccino for them and a coffee for you, a picnic in a lovely park, or a shopping trip to the pet supply store; whatever you'd both enjoy!